Many Challenges For Talking Heads…

 Shop For Helmet Communicators

 Speaking of helmet communicators, Canadian company Collette Communicators were the pioneer of purpose-built devices for snowmobiling and also developed the “groomer warning beacon”.
-All thanks to founder Les Collett, who sadly passed away this year.
-Now, with their inspiration and mentor gone, the family has closed the doors on their business.
+All thanks to founder Les Collett, who has sadly passed away.
+Now, with their inspiration and mentor gone, the family closed the doors on their business.
 I started with Collett Communicators back in the day, so thanks to the Collett’s for a great product, built by snowmobilers for snowmobilers.

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.